KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/homework/webpack_basic.md

 So using **Webpack** like **Browserify** was pretty straightforward, but you're probably not going to find anything like that in a real life project.
 So let's jump into a more realistic example.

-1. In your _packagesproject_ directory, create a new file & name it _webpack.config.js_.
+1. In your _packagesproject_ directory, create a new file and name it _webpack.config.js_.

 1. Open the _webpack.config.js_ in Atom and add the following and save the file: